CZ-NIC/knot/doc/reference.rst

 block-notify-after-transfer
 ---------------------------

-When incoming AXFR/IXFR from this remote (as a master), suppress sending NOTIFY messages to all configured slaves.
+When incoming AXFR/IXFR from this remote (as a primary server), suppress sending NOTIFY messages to all configured secondary servers.

 *Default:* off